sugaryourcoffee/syclink/README.md

 Following list comprises the commands available

 _Website commands_
-* website list    - list all websites or search for websites
+* website show    - show all websites or search for websites
 * website remove  - Remove website
 * website create  - Create a HTML representation of the website

 _Link commands_
 * add    - Add a link
+* file   - Add links from a file
 * update - Update a link
-* remove - Remove a link
+* delete - Delete a link
 * list   - List all links with an optional filter
 * find   - Find links based on a search string